lennihein/cpu-emulator/doc/05_frontend.md

 It is recommended to use the program on a Linux system, although Windows functionality is mostly implemented.
 Further, it's recommended to have a terminal with a width of at least 120 characters.

-TThe program is tested on the following system:
+The program is tested on the following system:

 - Debian GNU/Linux 11 (bullseye)
 - Python 3.9.10